aframevr/aframe/docs/guide/building-an-advanced-scene.md

 ```

 Wielding components, we were able to do a lot with just a few more lines of
 HTML.
-Though most of the time, we need application-specific components or
-components not found in the ecosystem.
-For these cases, we can easily write our
-own to do whatever we want.
+Though the ecosystem has a lot to offer, your scenes will often require
+writing your own simple components.

 ## Writing Components